SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 - [x] Lossless inverse transform, loop filtering, CDEF, super-resolution, restoration, and film grain have focused checkpoint evidence.
 - [x] Retained references, CDF snapshots, segmentation maps, global motion, temporal motion fields, and dependent-frame lifecycle have been re-audited and verified against current libaom `main`.
 - [x] The 12-case all-intra profile matrix covers every valid 8, 10, and 12-bit monochrome, 4:2:0, 4:2:2, and 4:4:4 combination.
 Dependent-frame coverage is recorded separately above.
-- [x] The exact current-tree native-plane matrix passes through the production decoder on net10.0 and net11.0.
-The normal-dispatch and FeatureTestRunner fallback methods pass 2 of 2 focused tests on each target.
+- [x] At this historical checkpoint, the native-plane matrix passed through the production decoder on net10.0 and net11.0.
+The normal-dispatch and FeatureTestRunner fallback methods passed 2 of 2 focused tests on each target.
+These results do not verify subsequently edited trees.
-- [x] The exact current-tree presentation matrix passes 12 of 12 cases through ImageSharp's established reference-image API on net10.0 and net11.0.
+- [x] At this historical checkpoint, the presentation matrix passed 12 of 12 cases through ImageSharp's established reference-image API on net10.0 and net11.0.
+Current verification is recorded in the dated takeover entries above.
 - [x] Verify malformed/truncated data, frame IDs, reference slots, tile bounds, allocation limits, cancellation, and failure unwinding.
 - [x] Verify still items and bounded sequences from file, memory, non-seekable, and short-read streams.
 - [~] Verify ICC, CICP, alpha, grids, pixel aspect ratio, clean aperture, rotation, mirroring, metadata, and every presented sequence frame.
 Grid validation now requires the first cell to be at least 64 samples on both axes, enforces even output and cell dimensions along each subsampled AV1 chroma axis, and requires every cell to cover its row-major output region without exceeding the first cell's dimensions.
 This accepts the smaller right and bottom cells supported by the writer while also accepting uniform coded cells whose final row and column are cropped to the grid descriptor.
 Auxiliary alpha uses the same cropped overlap, so padded cells cannot write outside the final frame.
 Production regressions cover smaller right, bottom, and bottom-right color and alpha cells; Roslynk compiler and scoped analyzer diagnostics are clean, while runtime verification of the current tree remains pending.
 - [x] Complete the public AVIF format/API review so registered capabilities match implemented behavior.
-- [x] Remove or reject every valid in-scope AV1 syntax branch that remains silently ignored or unsupported.
+- [ ] Implement every valid in-scope AV1 syntax branch.
+Rejecting an unsupported valid branch does not complete it; tile-list decoding and its external-reference integration remain unresolved.

 Verified negative-path and frame-identifier gate evidence on 2026-08-31: